pennlabs/django-rest-live/README.md

 }
 ```

-This will subscribe you to updates for all Tasks where `list_id` is `1`.
+This will subscribe you to updates for all Tasks in the list which has ID 1.

 What's important to remember here is that while the field is defined as a `ForeignKey` called `list` on the model,
-the underlying integer field in the database that links together Tasks and Lists is called `list_id`, or, more generally,
+the underlying integer field in the database that links together Tasks and Lists is called `list_id`.
+More generally,
 `<fieldname>_id` for any related fieldname on the model.

-The subscribable decorator can be stacked.
+The `subscribable` decorator can be stacked.
 If you want to enable subscriptions by both `list_id` for entire lists and
 `pk` for individual tasks, add two decorators:

 ```python